CavernCrawlers/CavernCrawlers.github.io/TierThreeSpells.md

 - **Save:** Reflex 14+
 - **Components:** Gestures & Incantations

-This spell causes an elemental eruption of a type matching the rune used in casting the spell.
+This spell causes an elemental eruption of a type matching the sigil used in casting the spell.
 All targets within a Large area selected by the caster must make a Reflex save or take 3d8 damage.
 Those who pass the save take half damage.

 *Upcasting*